CBD Side Effects & Why They Occur

 Other types of CBD products may not be low in quality, but do contain other naturally occurring compounds besides cannabidiol.
 It is important to note that in many cases the negative side effects could be related to any one of these additives, and is less likely to be related strictly to cannabidiol.

 The best way to avoid these side effects (or at least be able to pinpoint the cause if they happen to you) is to look for a company that provides total transparency about their product.
-Even though CBD is not regulated by the FDA, legitimate CBD manufacturers pay for a third-party laboratory to run tests on their products.
-These tests generally look at the quality of the CBD oil and provide information regarding potency, cannabinoid and terpene profiles, and purity.
+Even though CBD is not regulated by the FDA, legitimate CBD manufacturers pay for independent laboratory testing.
+These tests examine the quality of CBD oil and provide information regarding potency, cannabinoid profiles, terpene profiles, and purity.

 When purchasing a CBD product, you should have full access to a list of ingredients and any third-party test results.
 If you are unsure or think that you may be sensitive to any of these products, you should look for a product with higher purity.
 Avoid any synthetic additives and understand that any other additive (including natural additives) may have its own set of risks unrelated to cannabidiol.

-Most of the evidence suggests that cannabidiol products are just as safe as their source and that adverse side effects are generally related to improper dosing, other drug interactions, or nasty additives.
-There is a lack of medical evidence confirming any serious side effects and many studies that consistently suggest its wide range of health benefits.
-As a result, more and more doctors and medical and health institutions are supporting widespread use of CBD.
+Most of the evidence suggests that cannabidiol products are safe and adverse side effects are generally related to factors unrelated to the cannabinoid itself.
+Improper dosing, interactions with other drugs, and synthetic additives tend to be the root cause of most such issues.
+There is a little to no medical evidence confirming serious side effects and many studies consistently suggest its wide range of health benefits.
+As a result, more and more doctors and medical and health institutions are supporting further research of CBD’s medicinal purposes.